Research Projects

 With support from the S.D.
 Bechtel, Jr., Foundation

-This multi-phased, mixed-methods project examined how, when, where, and why people learn about the environment and are motivated to act sustainably within a community and regional context.
+“Environmental Learning in the Bay Area” was a multi-year, multi-phased, mixed-methods research study that examined how, when, where, and why people learn about the environment and are motivated to act sustainably within a community and regional context.
 Phase One consisted of two main studies: (1) a social network analysis of organizations and groups engaged with environmental learning, and (2) a sense-of-place and community engagement study among Bay Area residents.
 Phase Two consisted of in-depth case studies considering the impact of environmental learning on academic, conservation, and sustainability outcomes in a range of contexts.

 See here for a dynamic site that includes data from the Bay Area survey.

-Girls Learning Environment and Energy (GLEE): Dissemination and Sustainability
+Girls Learning Environment and Energy (GLEE)

 Blue Habits: Motivating pro-ocean behaviors among nature travelers